What is Cash Back to the Community?

 Literacy Volunteers of Greater Hartford (LVGH), a private non-profit organization, has provided adult literacy services to the Greater Hartford community since 1972.
 Serving 20 towns, its cutting edge, student-centered, technology enriched programs teach nearly 900 adults each year the reading and writing, English proficiency, math, high school completion, citizenship, and job readiness skills they need to succeed.
 LVGH students are age 18 and over.
 About two-thirds take classes in English for Speakers of Other Languages (ESOL) program, representing over 80 countries around the world.
 The other third are native English speakers who generally read and write at or below a sixth-grade reading level.

 “Literacy Volunteers of Greater Hartford is incredibly fortunate to receive this donation from the Cash Back to the Community program.
 We recently moved our literacy classes and career services to an online format to give our students the opportunity to learn and grow in the safety of their homes.
 This funding will allow us to continue the transition to online learning and to help our students achieve their literacy and life goals,” said Stephen Morris assistant director, Operations, Literacy Volunteers of Greater Hartford.

 Watch Second Quarter Winners Video

-Voting for third quarter nominees for Cash Back to the Community is September 7-20, 2020, Please share the voting link with others.
+Q3 voting for Cash Back to the Community is September 7 through September 20, 2020, Please share the voting link with others.
 Members and nonmembers are welcome to vote.
 One vote per email address.
 Winners will be announced in early October.